 Obtain Jina AI embeddings

-Jina AI provides various embedding models.
-You can select the model that meets your requirements.
+Jina AI provides various embedding models, and you can select the one that best suits your needs.

 | Model | Parameter Size | Embedding Dimension | Text |